-ROBIN.VANDENBRULE I am a third-year student English Language and Culture and although my home base is Utrecht, this academic year I will reside in London to take literature modules at University College London’s department of English.
+ROBIN.VANDENBRULE Hi!
+I just graduated with a BA in English Language and Culture and am currently spending my time doing many different things in different places.
 I delight in studying poetry, but also have a knack for anything Shakespearean.
 Further interests are postmodernism, theatre and performance studies, and literary criticism that borders on the philosophical.
-Apart from academia et cetera I love to dance; so when I need to write essays, I usually procrastinate by doing research on obscure French traditional music and dance.
+Apart from academia et cetera I love to dance; so when I need to write, I usually procrastinate by doing research on obscure French traditional music and dance.

 MARLON.SCHOTEL Hi!
 I’m Marlon Schotel.
 Like most members of the Paratext team, I studied English Language and Culture, and I have an MA in Youth Literature.
 Throughout my studies, I have often found myself leaning on psychological theory, and have delved deep into the field of cognitive literary criticism with a main interest in identification.
 As a student in Utrecht with a fascination for familiarity, I appreciate contemporary Dutch literature.
 You will probably recognize my preference for personal storytelling in my pieces for Paratext.
 Since I love writing about the lives being lived around me, and since these lives are usually lived in Dutch, you’ll often find me writing in my mother tongue.
 I enjoy writing music, too, and am easily moved by songwriters who blur the lines with spoken word.
 I first got involved with this creative platform during one of Paratext’s events: Publish It Yourself.
 It is projects like these that give me a little push in the back to actually pursue my writing ambitions.
 If that sounds familiar, do not hesitate to contribute!